Asdzzyandzzy/sleep-app/README.md

 - As a user, I want to clear all the data and restart the app
 - As a user, I want to be able to save all my sleep and goals (if we choose).
 - As a user, I want to be able to reload files (if we choose).
+-
+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by Record a new sleep and adding it to the sleep list, and then can see the sleep list. (click the record button) (click the see all sleep)
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by summarize the stats of the sleeps and catogrize them in the sleep list. (click the stats button) (click the categorize summary button)
+- You can locate my visual component by (lock at the east of the app, there is a dog for the logo of the app)
+- You can save the state of my application by (click the save button)
+- You can reload the state of my application by (click the load button)